Multiple Active Proxy Support

 Note: When the network on a single active proxy becomes the bottleneck, you might also look into enabling the multiple NIC support in RS.
 With nodes that have multiple physical NICs (Network Interface Cards), you can configure RS to separate internal and external traffic onto independent physical NICs.
 For more details, refer to Multi-IP & IPv6.

 Having multiple proxies for a database can improve RS's ability for fast failover in case of proxy and/or node failure.
-With multiple proxies for a database, there will be no need for a client to wait for the cluster to spin up another proxy and a DNS change in most cases, the client will just use the next IP in the list to connect to another proxy.
+With multiple proxies for a database, there is no need for a client to wait for the cluster to spin up another proxy and a DNS change in most cases, the client just uses the next IP in the list to connect to another proxy.